jeisen0105/Cyclistic/README.md

 write_csv(ride_duration_and_count_by_day, "ride_duration_and_count_by_day.csv")
 ```

-The table below shows the daily usage patterns for casual and member riders.
-It presents the total number of rides and the average ride length (in minutes), aggregated by member type and day of the week.
+The table below displays the total rides and average ride length (in minutes) aggregated by rider type and day of the week.

 | member_casual 	| day_of_week 	| total_rides 	| average_ride_length 	|
 |---------------	|-------------	|-------------	|---------------------	|